Skip to Main Content

-In this article: Definition | Ideas | Examples | How to Make a Vision Board | What to Include
+In this article: Definition | Where to Make One | How to Make One | What to Include | Wedding Mood Board Ideas | Wedding Mood Board Examples

 What's a Wedding Vision Board or Wedding Mood Board?

 Wedding inspo boards are great tools to consult as you figure out how to plan a wedding, since you can see how the details that you're drawn to work together and note if a common thread emerges.
 Plus, you can gather visual examples of all of your ideas in one place and then narrow them down to what really resonates.
-When you put all of your ideas side by side, it's easier to distinguish what works together and what doesn't, which will help the rest of your decisions fall into place.
+When you put all of your ideas side-by-side, it's easier to distinguish what works together and what doesn't, which will help the rest of your decisions fall into place.

 How to Make a Wedding Vision Board